chicobaptista/100-days-of-code/log.md

 **Today's Progress**: Did some final touches to my personal portfolio, including a photo of me, links to my work and a few typos fixed.
 Published it on github pages.

+**Thoughts:** Still not really clear on how to merge a pull request when the branch to be pulled is very different from the head.
+Initial auto commits made a mess, and I found it easier to just copy files from the pullled branch on this case, since I was positivie it would work and was the final status intended.

 **Link(s) to work**
 1. Multilingual support dev branch (https://chicobaptista.github.io)